ture-karlsson/sat6-deployer/README.md

 Please report issues and/or questions.

 ## Pull requests
-Even better that reporting issues, send a pull request.
+Even better than reporting issues, send a pull request.